Help Wanted: An airbrush artist to save the summer

 “It’s just downright impossible,” Beckson said.

 No one in Wildwood seemed to have enough help.
 Businesses were getting desperate and creative.
 Raising wages.
 Dangling bonuses.
-Bussing in workers from neighboring counties.
+Busing in workers from neighboring counties.
 Sharing workers with competitors.
 Cutting back hours.
 Turning to family and friends.

 [As his restaurants’ customers return, a Miami chef is missing a critical ingredient: Workers]